top of page

 • Heavy-duty or custom-engineered nets: $250–$500+

-The final sticker price depends on the lifting net distributor’s sourcing strategy, product quality, and volume pricing policies.
-Distributors that manufacture in bulk or have access to raw material supply chains can often offer lower costs to customers.
+The final sticker price depends on the lifting net distributor's sourcing strategy, product quality, and volume pricing policies.
+Distributors that manufacture in bulk or have access to raw material supply chains can often offer lower prices to customers.

 Customizations, testing certifications, and order lead times can significantly affect the price.
 That's why partnering with a trusted distributor can give you a pricing advantage, particularly when buying in volume.